keimig/cl3project/CodeBook.md

 ---

 ## Project Description
-Short description of the project
+The project involves the analysis and merge of a set of related data from the Human Activity Recognition Using Smartphones Dataset.

 ##Study design and data processing